ElliottLeigh2001/SPFxWebparts/webparts/eventsWebpart/README.md

 ## Features

 - Shows all events from the HR_Event list
+- Able to filter on start date, end date and event type
 - When an event is clicked, you see extra details and a button to sign in / out
 - When signing in, a form appears with fields specific for that type of event
 - When submitted, the person is added to the list of subscriptions for the event
 - When signing out, the user is asked to confirm their decision, after which they are removed from the list
 - hr-be owners and hr-be members have the extra option of adding an event, which takes them to the list in SharePoint

 ## References